jacopocarotenuto/Frati_Trappisti/README.md

-# comp_astro_24
+# Computational Astrophysics 2024 - Group 16

-Base repository for the computational astrophysics course
+Repository for the "Computational Astrophysics" course at Unipd in academic year 2024/2025.